Deze pagina is nog niet in het Engels beschikbaar.

 If you would like to help translate this site please click here.

-At present most of GRN's recorded messages are distributed on Compact Cassette.
-Almost always these recorded cassettes are produced using Cassette Duplicators.
-In order that our product is of the highest practical quality, it is necessary that duplicators be kept in good order and those who use them understand the appropriate ways of looking after and using these machines.
+In order that recordings are of the highest practical quality, it is necessary that duplicators be kept in good order and those who use them understand the appropriate ways of looking after and using these machines.
 Throughout GRN many different makes and models of duplicator are in use, and information about each is found in the Manufacturer's Operating Instructions and Service Manual.
 Unfortunately, not all GRN Facilities have these Manuals, and in many cases the information is given in a way that may be understandable only to a technically trained person.
 This document is intended to be a general guide for the training and guidance of non-technical users of duplicators.

 Because of the many makes and models of duplicators in use, this document can only give general advice.
 Most cassette duplicators are designed to be used by non-technical people.
 However, to get the best performance and longest life from a duplicator, some knowledge of the basic principles of the technology is helpful.
 If anyone experiences difficulty with the following basic explanation of the technology, or how it applies to a particular machine, please seek help and further explanation from a member of the GRN Technical Team.
 Contact GRN Australia with your questions.